WindyDarian/Project3-CUDA-Path-Tracer/README.md

 * compact a pointer array instead of array of not-very-small `PathSegment`s to see if there is any performance increase
 * ~~sort the array of `PathSegment`s by material....~~ or again sort that pointer array?
 * ~~cache first intersection~~
+* Test copy values instead of references for some data (for example intersection of current path segment) at intersection/shading stage

 ### Performance Tests
 #### Core Features